List of Fraggle Rock episodes

-Fraggle Rock is a children's television series created by Jim Henson.
+Fraggle Rock is a children's musical fantasy comedy television series created by Jim Henson.
 Episode descriptions are listed below for the original English-language North American version of the program broadcast by CBC and HBO.
 Consequently, the other versions made for FR3 in France, ITV in the UK and ZDF in Germany may not correlate with the details listed below.